ratify-project/ratify/docs/reference/verifier.md

 ```
 ### Section 6: Built in verifiers

-#### NotaryV2
+#### Notation
-NotaryV2 is a built in verifier to Ratify.
-Notary v2 currently supports X.509 based PKI and identities, and uses a trust store and trust policy to determine if a signed artifact is considered authentic.
+Notation is a built in verifier to Ratify.
+Notation currently supports X.509 based PKI and identities, and uses a trust store and trust policy to determine if a signed artifact is considered authentic.
 There are two ways to configure verification certificates:

 1. verificationCerts:
-notary verifier will load all certificates from path specified in this array
+notation verifier will load all certificates from path specified in this array

 2. verificationCertStores: